Wondering how to influence people?

 And we are, all of us, influenced by people, places, events and situations at all times.

-Your job requires you to influence people just about all of the time.
+Your job will always require you to influence people at work.

 It may take the form of gaining support, inspiring others, persuading other people to become your champions, engaging someone's imagination, creating relationships.
 Whatever form it takes, being an excellent influencer makes your job easier.